SDK

 KAS SDK (caver-js extension) works in the Node.js version below.

-To use KAS SDK (caver-java extension) you need Java 8 or higher version to be pre-installed.
-For inquires about this document or KAS, please visit Developer Forum.
+To use KAS SDK (caver-java extension) you need Java 8 or higher version to be pre-installed.\

 [KAS SDK (caver-js extension)](https://github.com/ground-x/caver-js-ext-kas) can be installed using the command below.